“No pain no gain!”

 The fundamental rule of weight loss is without struggling; the results won’t come.
 All those Instagram users are posting before and after pictures, yet, no one could shed the pounds without consistent hard-work.
 However, no matter what they say, diets can be tough on the body.
 But that does not mean one should give up!

 Besides, any diet requires one to strengthen their resolve and stay consistent.
-Therefore, if you recently began you keto diet meal plan, you may already be succumbing to a few side effects.
+Therefore, if you recently began you the infamous keto diet meal plan, you may already be succumbing to a few side effects.
 Therefore, to help you win the challenges faced on this diet, you will learn about the potential side effects and steps to counter them.

 Keto side effects and tips to counter them!

 If previously you ate a lot of carbs and fatty foods, your body was used to them.
 Now, suddenly that you are on a diet completely devoid of carbs, it is possible that your body is taking its time to adjust to the new changes.
 Therefore, constipation can be a side effect of ketogenic diet.

 Cut back on your nut and dairy consumption, and try eating lots of non-starchy vegetables.
 Also, make sure you drink lots of fluids to regulate bowel movements.
 The symptoms will likely fade within 2 weeks.

 Note- If the symptoms prevail, contact your gastroenterologist and get checked for stomach ailments.

 The keto diet is devoid of carbs.
 Hence the body burns excess fat and glucose from the liver and muscles which secrete lots of liquid.
 Additionally, the kidneys also excrete more sodium as a result of a drop in the body’s insulin level.
 Thus, this diet will make one pee often.

 This is not a cause for concern, try consuming food with less amount of salt.
 Moreover, once the body adjusts to this ketosis weight loss diet, these side effects stop within 2-3 days.